Walter Farrar G3ESP Silent Key

 The society also hosted the Northern Cross rally, but due to unforeseen circumstances we have not been able to hold this event for the last couple of years; however, plans are afoot for a re-launch in the near future.

-The society meets every Friday evening at HQ from 1900 hours and some Saturday afternoons from 1200 hours; so please give us a call or drop in for a chat anytime.
+The society meets every Friday evening at HQ from 1900 hours; so please give us a call or drop in for a chat anytime.

 73 The W&DRS Committee and Membership.